Sunday, January 24, 2016

 Sheep in a meadow

-Sometimes I would like to meet my terrible needlework teacher from fourth grade again, just to be my four year old self again and sticking out my tongue at her, showing her that all her humiliating behavior didn't stop me in the end (although it took many many years until I picked up those knitting needles again).
+Sometimes I would like to meet my terrible needlework teacher from fourth grade again, just to be my eight year old self again and sticking out my tongue at her, showing her that all her humiliating behavior didn't stop me in the end (although it took many many years until I picked up those knitting needles again).
 She probably would have never thought that I was actually able to knit a sweater!
 Well, she's long gone I assume, sitting on a cloud knitting slippers for the angels (or "horn warmers" for the devil?).

 Two weeks ago I finished this baby cardigan - the very first cardigan I ever knit.
 It is far from perfect, but I'm immensely proud of it.